Calotriton/RibbID/README.md

 The goal of **RibbID** is to provide researchers and conservationists with a tool to automatically detect and identify multiple frog species from a single audio recording.
 By focusing exclusively on frogs native to Catalonia, the model is specialized for local biodiversity monitoring and can be integrated into desktop or mobile applications for real‑time or batch inference.

+The project is totally usable and can be found deployed in: https://huggingface.co/spaces/Calotriton/RibbID

 ### 🔑 Key Features

 - **Multi‑label classification**: Detect more than one species in the same clip.